 Before practicing any sport –

 - There should be a gap of one hour between the food intake and practicing any sport.

-- After practicing the game Immediately give your child proteins i.e. eggs (boiled ones) or chocolate milk that helps to relax blood vessels and helps oxygen rich blood to reach the muscles.
+- After practising the game Immediately give your child proteins i.e. eggs (boiled ones) or chocolate milk that helps to relax blood vessels and helps oxygen-rich blood to reach the muscles.

 If their nutritional needs are not fulfilled children will show signs of:

 Thus, all Junior Athletes need to eat balanced meals and have a healthy diet.

 Note: You can also give protein powder to children such as GRD Protein, Protein X, etc. after consulting your doctor.
 But as per my opinion, it’s always better giving direct natural protein (in the form food).

 Are you expecting?
 Click here to know the Diet when you are Pregnant.